 - Prakriti or Jagat, the visible and forever changing universe and reality

 According to Vedanta, God or Brahman is infinite existence, infinite consciousness, and infinite bliss.
 Though the brahman has all the power and strength that could possibly exist in-universe, it has been gracious enough to provide us with free will.
 However, Vedanta takes a more personal approach to god.
-According to Vedanta God dwells within us as atman or soul.
-Aatman is never born and it will never die.
+According to Vedanta, God dwells within us as atman or soul.
+Aatman is never born, and it will never die.
 It is not tainted by our emotions and fluctuations of mind and body.
-Thus, atman is one with Brahman and the purpose of Vedanta is discovery of god within oneself.
+Thus, atman is one with Brahman, and the purpose of Vedanta is a discovery of god within oneself.

 The cycle of Akasha and Prana

-All the matter in the universe is the outcome of one primordial matter called akasha, and all the forces of the universe; attractive or repulsive is the outcome of one primordial force called prana.
+All the matter in the universe is the outcome of one primordial matter called akasha.
+All the forces of the universe, attractive or repulsive, are the outcome of one primordial force called prana.
 Prana acting on Akasha is what creates and balances the universe.
 At the beginning of time, akasha is motionless and unmanifested.
-When prana acts on akasha it creates complex animate and inanimate things in the universe.
+When prana acts on akasha, it creates complex animate and inanimate things in the universe.
 Aksha and prana can be resolved into a third thing called Mahat – the Universal Cosmic mind or Brahman.
 Thus, akasha and prana are not part of the cosmic mind but can be transformed into it.

 Schools of Vedanta

 Dvaita Vedanta (principle of dualism) – Dvaita Vedanta regards brahman as a separate entity from atman.
-The material world was created by brahman itself but it is not a part of brahman as it is in Advaita Vedanta.
-Most of the followers of Dvaita Vedanta follow Vaishnavism and worship one god most often in form of Vishnu or Krishna (as Brahman).
-Here Vishnu is not regarded as one of the Trimurti, but as a supreme reality/Brahman itself.
+Brahman itself created the material world, but it is not a part of brahman as it is in Advaita Vedanta.
+Most of the followers of Dvaita Vedanta follow Vaishnavism and worship one god, most often in the form of Vishnu or Krishna (as Brahman).
+Here Vishnu is not regarded as one of the Trimurti but as a supreme reality/Brahman itself.
 The path to moksha is the salvation or prayer of god.
-Atman can transcend to higher or lower forms based on their deeds but brahman is the only one which form does not change and is not subject to death and cycles of the universe.
+Atman can transcend to higher or lower forms based on their deeds, but brahman is the only one in which form does not change and is not subject to death and cycles of the universe.

 Visisthadvaita Vedanta – Visisthadvaita means Advaita with uniqueness.
 Here Brahman is eternal but exists in various forms as atman.
 The universe is not considered an illusion but a part of brahman’s nature.
 The god is regarded as Para Brahman or Ishwara, the sentient beings as chit-brahman, and the insentient universe as achit-brahman.
 The Ishvara or Brahman in Visisthadvaita Vedanta is antarvyapi; indwells as the innermost self of all beings and bahuvyapi; as a residence of all beings.
 Thus, Brahman is one with the world and the world in one at the same time.
-According to Visisthadvaita, sentients and universe always exist but can undergo a transformation.
+According to Visisthadvaita, the sentient and universe always exist but can transform.

 Vedanta is the most influential school of theology in Hinduism all over the world.
 The concept of Vedanta is both religious as well as philosophical.
 Here religion is just a path to reach closer and become one with the brahman.
-Governed by Vedas, Vedanta is a way of life and it teaches us to be in harmony with others and most importantly with the true self or atman.(Last Updated On: July 9, 2021)
+Governed by Vedas, Vedanta is a way of life, and it teaches us to be in harmony with others and, most importantly, with the true self or atman.(Last Updated On: July 31, 2021)